Google Ads Adds Device Targeting to Performance Max Campaigns

 This new setting is found inside the PMax campaign options.
 It gives us better control, which many marketers have been asking for.
 We can now manage and improve our campaigns more easily.

-Here’s what devices we can target:
+Here are what devices we can target

 • Computers: Desktop or laptop computers with screens larger than 7 inches